David-Paulos/Data_Analysis_in_R/README.md

     On the Rstudio console pane type $ Palmer_penguins.R and press return.
     -- Or --
-    Open the Palmer_penguins.Rmd with Rstudio and run the code chuncks.
+    Open the Palmer_penguins.Rmd with Rstudio and run the code chunks.

 *Enjoy.*